France riots: Advice for holidaymakers going to Paris or Marseille

 “It is more important than ever to get travel insurance and check it provides sufficient cover,” the FCDO adds.

-There’s some indication that rail and airlines may be flexible, however.
-Eurostar said that passengers wanting to postpone their journeys could exchange tickets, after warning that domestic transport will be “extremely limited” between 9pm to 5am.
+There’s some indication that rail and airlines may be flexible, however, if riots do spark up again.
+During the height of the unrest at the end of last month, Eurostar said that passengers wanting to postpone their journeys could exchange tickets, after warning that domestic transport was “extremely limited” between 9pm to 5am.

-And a spokesperson for easyJet told the Independent that customers who were due to fly over the weekend could, if they wish, “transfer to an alternative flight and we will waive the change fee.”
+And a spokesperson for easyJet told the Independent that customers who were due to fly could, if they wish, “transfer to an alternative flight and we will waive the change fee.”